Configuring SushiMCP

 argumentSources specified via the

 string are loaded last.
-If a name matches one from the defaults or a previous--url
+If a name matches one from the defaults or a previous--llms-txt-source

 source overrides it.